oclockvn/oclockvn.github.io/_posts/2023-06-27-remember-remote-desktop-password-on-windows-11.md

 You may found few articles on google, this is yet another one but I tried it and it works, so if it doesn't work for you, keep searching :)

+Open cmd (better use powershell in Admin mode)

 ```
 cmdkey /generic:TERMSRV/<targetname> /user:<username> /pass:<password>
 ```